Tracardi/tracardi-documentation/docs/development/micro_frontend.md

 To start developing Micro Frontend App use the tracardi-uix-template on http://github.com/tracardi/tracardi-uix-template

 1. Goto http://github.com/tracardi/tracardi-uix-template
-2. Click button Use this template
+2. Click the button: "Use this template"
 3. Enter the name of your repository

 This will create a repo with files needed to start working on the app.